-However, planning your spend on the basis of cost instead of value will lead you to under spend and under achieve on acquisition.
-It might cost you less short term, but you will miss out on value in the long term.
-By shifting the focus from how much you are willing to pay for each customer to how much you want to pay to get the best ones, and allocating resources into finding them, you are setting your business up for long term profits from customers that bring the highest value for your company long term.
+However, planning your spending on the basis of cost instead of value will lead you to underspend and underachieving.
+It might cost you less in the short term, but you will miss out on value in the long term.
+By shifting the focus from how much you are willing to pay for each customer to how much you want to pay to get the best ones, and allocating resources into finding them, you are setting your business up for long term profits from customers that bring the highest value for your company in the long run.
 Dare to look at acquisition in this way and see the value that rises.

 “Most companies are overspending on retention”

-With that said, as Dr. Fader goes on to show, the spend on retention should still not be zero.
+With that said, Dr Fader points out that spend on retention should still not be zero.
 The fact is, companies are overspending on retention activities due to ignoring heterogeneity.
 Evaluating your customers on the basis of how likely they are to stay, and bring your company revenue, is good.
 However, most companies make the mistake of aggregating customer data, determining their average customer, and then falling into the fallacy of catering their marketing tactics for that “average customer”.

 Truth is, there is no average customer, and calculations based on such a notion will always underestimate the value of a customer base.
 What you should do is look at each group of customers separately: How long they are going to stay and bring value to your business.
 Then create an average, of each group, and treat them different from one another.
 Because they are!

 Again, not all customers are created equal, and the right ones are going to stay longer, spend more and give you more value.
 Find them and treat them accordingly.
 Celebrate that heterogeneity and reap the benefits.